 Natalie Bastiman, PGCE (Mathematics)

-*David Beven, MA (Sport)
+*David Beven, MA (Sport Science and Academic PE)

 Georgia Bowers (Sport)

-Aubrey Collins, BSc (Head of Physics)
+Rob Bullion, BSc (Head of Physics)

 Mark Collins, BSc (Geography)